big img

 Why Choose Our Kraff Eye Institute Myopia Specialists?

-When considering treatment for Nearsightedness or myopia, it is imperative to choose a doctor or practice with extensive experience.
-With over 30 years of experience, Dr. Colman Kraff of the Kraff Eye Institute, had been at the forefront of laser eye surgery since its inception.
 Having participated in the 1991 FDA clinical trials, Dr. Kraff was instrumental in the FDA approval of laser eye surgery in the United States.
-Dr. Kraff uses the most up to date technology available to deliver the most safe and effective treatment options to his patients.
+Dr. Kraff uses the most up-to-date technology available to deliver his patients the most safe and effective treatment options.
 If you are looking for an eye doctor in the Chicagoland area, look no further than Dr. Colman Kraff.

 • You will not find another Dr. with the amount of experience and expertise as Dr. Colman Kraff.